-The shirt will get its first run-out when Arsenal travel to face Crystal Palace in the Premier League's opening game on Friday, August 5.
+The shirt had its first run-out when Arsenal won 2-0 at Crystal Palace in their Premier League opener.

 Aston Villa’s 2022-23 home kit includes subtle chevrons within the fabric which aim to represent the impressive honours won throughout the club’s prestigious history.